Paul McCartney plays concert at New York’s Grand Central

-NEW YORK (AP) — Commuters with tickets to ride out of New York’s Grand Central Station have a special story to tell.
+NEW YORK (AP) — Commuters with tickets to ride out of New York’s Grand Central Station heard a special serenade on Friday evening, with Paul McCartney taking over a corner of the majestic hub for a concert.

-Paul McCartney commandeered a corner of the majestic hub Friday for a concert that was shown live online.
-Commuters couldn’t see him, since only invited guests were let behind black curtains to the stage.
-Still, they could hear a 24-song set that spanned more than 50 years of music.
+Only invited guests including Jon Bon Jovi, Meryl Streep, Amy Schumer, Kate Moss and Steve Buscemi were let behind black curtains to see the stage, but everyone could hear a 24-song set that spanned more than 50 years of music.

-Celebrities Jon Bon Jovi, Meryl Streep, Amy Schumer, Kate Moss, Steve Buscemi, Jimmy Fallon and the son of McCartney’s late partner, Sean Lennon, were on hand.
+It was a stunt to promote a new album called “Egypt Station.”
+McCartney said he wondered “what’s the coolest station we could think of?” and settled on the Manhattan landmark.
+The band set up under a chandelier and in front of a giant clock, just off the 42nd Street entrance.

-They heard familiar hits like “Let it Be,” ”Can’t Buy Me Love,” ”A Hard Day’s Night” and “Lady Madonna” being performed by the 76-year-old legend.
+Despite grey streaks in his famous mop top, the 76-year-old former Beatle was in fighting trim.

 Most Read Nation & World Stories